-Guarding Monotone Art Galleries with Sliding Cameras in Linear Time
+Guarding Monotone Art Galleries with Sliding Cameras in Linear Time aDepartment of Mathematics and Computer Science, TU Eindhoven, The Netherlands. bDepartment of Computer Science, University of Manitoba, Canada. cCheriton School of Computer Science, University of Waterloo, Canada.

-Mark de Berg1\, Stephane Durocher, and Saeed Mehrabi
+Mark de Berga,1, Stephane Durocherb,2, Saeed Mehrabic,\

-Department of Mathematics and Computer Science, TU Eindhoven, Eindhoven, The Netherlands. mdberg@win.tue.nl
+Abstract

-Department of Computer Science, University of Manitoba, Winnipeg, Canada. {durocher, mehrabi}@cs.umanitoba.ca
+A sliding camera in an orthogonal polygon P-that is, a polygon all of whose edges are axis-parallel-is a point guard g that travels back and forth along an axis-parallel line segment s inside P. A point p in P is guarded by g if and only if there exists a point q on s such that line segment pq is normal to s and contained in P. In the minimum sliding cameras (MSC) problem, the objective is to guard P with the minimum number of sliding cameras.

-Abstract.
-A sliding camera in an orthogonal polygon P is a point guard g that travels back and forth along an orthogonal line segment sinside P. A point p in P is guarded by g if and only if there exists a point q on s such that line segment pq is normal to s and contained in P. In the minimum sliding cameras (MSC) problem, the objective is to guard P with the minimum number of sliding cameras.
-We give a linear-time dynamic programming algorithm for the MSC problem on x-monotone orthogonal polygons, improving the 2-approximation algorithm of Katz and Morgenstern (2011).
-More generally, our algorithm can be used to solve the MSC problem in linear time on simple orthogonal polygons Pfor which the dual graph induced by the vertical decomposition of P is a path.
+We give a dynamic programming algorithm that solves the MSC problem exactly on monotone orthogonal polygons in O(n) time, improving the 2-approximation algorithm of Katz and Morgenstern (2011).
+More generally, our algorithm can be used to solve the MSC problem in O(n) time on simple orthogonal polygons P for which the dual graph induced by the vertical decomposition of P is a path.
 Our results provide the first polynomial-time exact algorithms for the MSC problem on a non-trivial subclass of orthogonal polygons.